Meet Our Teachers

 Lillian Wynne Dougher

-Teaches Nourish & Restore + Sound Healing monthly
+Teaches Nourish & Restore + Sound Healing

 Lillian is a long time yoga teacher with extensive hours of training; she has, in fact, directed many teacher trainings, workshops, and owned multiple yoga studios.
 She is a continuous student and lover of the inner inquiry through yoga.
 In her yoga class she will deliver a wholehearted, creative practice.
 Her classes are inspired by Hatha, Vinyasa, therapeutic Iyengar, Ashtanga and Katonah Yoga.
 She artfully crafts each teaching experience with intention and intelligence, providing a cohesive structure for an eye-opening, transformative journey.
 Present moment awareness is at the heart of each class.